Spinach and Artichoke Dip Pizza, the Ultimate Party Appetizer

 Top NotchAddress and Info

-Old-school drive-in Top Notch is known for its distinctly smoky burgers, achieved via charcoal broiling.
-The burger choices here are fairly simple, but we think you can’t go wrong with the classic cheeseburger.
+Old-school drive-in Top Notch is known for its distinctly smoky burgers, the flavor of whichis achieved via charcoal broiling.
+The burger choices here are all fairly simple, but you can’t go wrong with the classic cheeseburger (cheese, mayo, tomato, lettuce, pickles, and onions).

 Pan-roasted Black Angus hamburger